MoodyBones/JavaScript-Studies/functional-programming/FM-Anjana-Vakil/README.md

 - only takes its input in and that is the only thing, the only data that it looks at about the world, and all that it does is return its output.
 - no side effects

-### Thining of only input in, only output out has some consequences
+### Thinking of only input in, only output out has some consequences

 - a pure function in functional programming as kind of like a black box where you have some input like this green circle that comes in.
 - And once the function has done its computation, you get some output like this blue purple triangle.